fabric-testbed/teaching-materials/assignments/ExploringAnsible/README.md

 # FABRIC Educational Materials
-# Tutorial: Webserver
+# Tutorial: Exploring Ansible
 ## Introduction
-The goal of this exercise is to give user hands-on experience installing and interacting with a web server.
-User will install and start a web server, generate a simple HTML file, and use a client node to retrieve the file.
+  The goal of this exercise is to introduce the user how to use an ansible.

 ## Running the Tutorial
-- The tutorial has three Jupyter notebook:
+- The tutorial has three Jupyter notebooks and one folder:
     - **CreateSlice.ipynb**: Creates the FABRIC slice/topology needed for this tutorial
-    - **webserver.ipynb**: Configures the IPv4/IPv6 network address, installs tools needed and then begins the webserver tutorial
+    - **ExploringAnsible.ipynb**: Configures the IPv4/IPv6 network address and then begins the Queues tutorial
 - To run the tutorial:
    - Login to the FABRIC Portal and JupyterHub
     	- Login to the [FABRIC Portal](https://portal.fabric-testbed.net/)